-The Hidden Beach In Arizona That Takes You Away From Everyday Life
+A Hidden Beach In Arizona, Cattail Cove State Park Will Take You Away From Everyday Life

 Arizona and hidden gems go together something like chips and salsa.
 It’s the perfect match!
 Our state has a huge land expanse with a remarkable amount of environmental diversity combined with rich, varied cultures, so it’s no wonder you can find all kinds of incredible places to enjoy a sunny day – including a hidden beach in Arizona.